-The total number of dental care visits variable (DVTOT09) includes those to any person(s) for dental care including general dentists, dental hygienists, dental technicians, dental surgeons, orthodontists, endodontists, and periodontists.
-Additional variables are provided for the numbers of dental visits to general dentists (DVGEN09) and to orthodontists (DVORTH09).
-For a small proportion of sample persons, the sum of the general dentist and orthodontist visit variables (DVGEN09+DVORTH09) is greater than the total number of dental visits (DVTOT09).
+The total number of dental care visits variable (DVTOT10) includes those to any person(s) for dental care including general dentists, dental hygienists, dental technicians, dental surgeons, orthodontists, endodontists, and periodontists.
+Additional variables are provided for the numbers of dental visits to general dentists (DVGEN10) and to orthodontists (DVORTH10).
+For a small proportion of sample persons, the sum of the general dentist and orthodontist visit variables (DVGEN10+DVORTH10) may be greater than the total number of dental visits (DVTOT10).
 This result can only occur for persons who were reported to have seen both a general dentist and orthodontist in the same visit(s).
-When this occurred, expenditures for the visit were included as orthodontist expenses but not as general dentist expenses.
+When this occurred, expenditures for the visit were included as orthodontist expenses (DVOEXP10) but not as general dentist expenses (DVGEXP10).
+Expenditures for dental visits where it was not reported that a general dentist or orthodontist was seen are only included in the total dental expenses variable (DVTEXP10).
 Expenditure variables for all three categories of dental providers can be identified using the attached table in Appendix 1.